ansuini/Winter_School_QLS_2018/README.md

 Contents:

+- Rules of accessing help
 - Installation instructions (below)
-- References to books, papers and other relevant writings
+- References to books, papers and websites
 - Jupyter notebooks

 ### Basic rules of accessing help

-These are a few common sense basic rules to solve problems and ask for help :
+These are a few common sense basic rules to solve problems and asking for help :

 - if it doesn't work look into the documentation
   - man pages (Linux)